Syrian-Open-Source/laravel-package-template/README.md

 the logo design helps to unify the visual identity and further develop the optimal packages to increase the quality of the software we develop

 #NOTES:
-* You should replace all your dependencies into your custom names and files.
+* You should replace all your dependencies into your custom names and files including:
+  * vendor namespace.
+  * composer information.
+  * logo
+  * credit and contributors links
+  * security email
-* To use this template, please click on buton above "Use this template".
+* To use this template, please click on button above "Use this template".
+* Delete this section after you have finished developing your package
 # Package Name
 Your package description,Try to be briefly describing the features of the package, which versions of Laravel and php it require,